Dandandan/datafusion-tokomak/README.md

 # datafusion-tokomak
 Experimental pluggable optimizer for DataFusion using graph rewriting.

-The goal is to allow experimenting with the [Egg](https://github.com/egraphs-good/egg) library, and allow a very aggressive
+The goal is to allow experimenting with the [Egg](https://github.com/egraphs-good/egg) library, and experiment with a maintainable and aggresive optimization framework.

+The optimizer is WIP.

 Usage example: